 A student can be anyone who is currently studying or is seeking entry to an educational institution.

-As a student, you have the right to be treated the same as any other student irrespective of your age, caring responsibilities, chosen gender, disability, race, marital or domestic partnership status, pregnancy or breastfeeding, race, religious appearance or dress, sex, sexuality, or spouse or partner's identity.
+As a student, you have the right to be treated the same as any other student irrespective of your age, caring responsibilities, disability, gender identity, intersex status, marital or domestic partnership status, pregnancy or breastfeeding, race, religious appearance or dress, sex, sexual orientation, or spouse or partner's identity.
 It is also against the law to sexually harass or victimise a student.